pyOpenSci/pyosMeta/development.md

 ### Modify test scripts

-To modify how scripts ar run, you can look at this section in our pyproject.toml file:
+To modify how scripts are run, you can look at this section in our pyproject.toml file:

 ```toml